kabeer05/kabeer05/README.md

 ## 🤵 About Me

 <p>I am a JavaScript enthusiast that enjoys creating online applications with cutting-edge technologies and frameworks.
-Currently learning full-stack web programming and building projects with React, Nodejs, Expressjs, MongoDB, Socket.io, and other technologies.</p>
+Currently learning full-stack web programming and building projects with React, Nodejs, Expressjs, MongoDB, Socket.io, and other technologies.
+Currently learning Ethical Hacking.</p>

 ## 🖥️ Skill Set